shalva97/questions/README.md

 - what is IR(intermediate representation)
 - how kotlin compiler compiles code for different targets
 - how would you share ViewModel for android and iOS
+- you need to implement a functionality that requires context on Android but not on iOS.
+For example you need to rotate screen, so you have a function like setLandscapeMode(), what would be it's implementation?
 ### JVM
 - can you manually trigger GC?
 Have you tried it?
 - what the memory leak is and some often cases when when we see them?